summitninja/git-webpage-playground/README.md

-# This repo will be used to play around with github
+# This repo will be used to play around with github and build a webpage